abhimvp/crwn-clothing-e2e/README.md

 * create `routes` folder , that will hold all of our route top level components.
 * `import Routes & Route components`.With these two components we can actually assemble the routing at our application level.`Wrap the Home component with Routes component.`
 * what essentially `Routes` does is it allows this application to `register these route level component`s that in turn will render a specific component when it matches the specific route that we're looking for.
-So how do we know what route we're trying to match. we do it by giving it a specific `path` variable. `<Route path='/'>` this relative path matches to the baseURL.The moment this matches i want you to render HOME component by giving it in the element. `<Route path='/' element={<HOME/>}>`
+So how do we know what route we're trying to match. we do it by giving it a specific `path` variable. `<Route path='/'>` this relative path matches to the baseURL.The moment this matches i want you to render HOME component by giving it in the element. `<Route path='/' element={<HOME/>}>`.
+* An <Outlet> should be used in parent route elements to render their child route elements.
+This allows nested UI to show up when child routes are rendered.
+If the parent route matched exactly, it will render a child index route or nothing if there is no index route.
+* To render Home component with Navigation component sitting at top level all the time , we use index in the nested route of home component , it tells react that what u need to render as well when there's / alone in the Navigation component ROute iunside of Outlet component.
+* In React, a `Fragment` is a special component that allows you to group multiple elements without adding an extra node to the DOM.
+It's essentially an "invisible" container.

+  - When to use Fragments
+  - When you need to return multiple elements from a component
+  - When you want to avoid adding unnecessary DOM nodes
+  - When you want to improve the readability of your JSX

+* styling : create assets folder to add logo images..etc

 ### yarn add sass